 This photo was taken on the ice without a tripod.
 I walked out as far as I dared to get a perspective.
 I wanted the river to lead the viewer downstream.
 The silver and grey colours that dominate the photo are real.
 The blue wash was added post production.

 Click on the photo for larger view.

 Silver and greys dominate after an ice storm.
 This photo was taken after such a storm at Mystery Mountain Winter Park.

-Spruce trees dominate the forest in the north.
+Black Spruce trees dominate the forest in the north.
 They grow spindly, and usually less than thirty feet tall.
-There is permafrost in most areas.
-The permafrost is protected by a top layer of moss.
+There is permafrost in most wooded areas.
+The permafrost is insulated by a top layer of moss.
 A thin layer of soil lies between the moss and the permafrost.
-Tree roots grow in this layer.
-The ecosystem in this harsh land is extremely fragile.
-If the moss is disturbed, the exposed permafrost melts.
-Black Spruce trees grow spindly, and usually no more than thirty feet tall.
-The melting permafrost cause the trees to fall or lean on each other.
+Tree roots grow in this thin layer.
+The ecosystem is fragile.
+If the moss is disturbed, the exposed permafrost will melt.
+Trees can topple.